Alexis80/PayItForward/README.md

 ## Using This Application

 ### User List
 Upon login, the user will be directed to the home page with a list of all users on the platform.
 All users have a profile image, name, and user type.
-Their type is determined based on which list they utlilize.
+Their type is determined based on which list they utilize.
 No type will show if their lists are blank.

 ### User Profiles
 Clicking on a user's name will take you to their profile page.
 This page serves a few different functions inclusing asking them for access to their mailing address, giving them access to your mailing address, messaging them, viewing their microposts, and viewing the items they both need and are donating.